dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 Start developing your XREAL Unity apps on Android phone.

-This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” using XREAL SDK.
+This quickstart guide will help you set up your development environment and test out the sample app “Starter Guide” using XREAL SDK.

 ### 1. Prerequisites